mramendi/misha-llm-tools/README.md

 So here's a three-step search, which works in OpenWebUI but is a bit overfit to my setup.
-PRs welcone to make this more universal.
+PRs welcome to make this more universal.

 Two of the tools use the same scraper and also some libraries are required.
 I sorted this by creatind /app/backend/data/site-packages (on mounted storage as part of /app/backend/data), setting PYTHONPATH to this directory, installing stuff into it - by running pip **within the container** (`podman exec -ti container-name bash`).
 BTW this is what I installed, note verion of playwright-stealth needed to not disrupt OWUI's plder Playwright library: